 Is Khoros a safe choice given the IgniteTech acquisition?

-The acquisition introduces uncertainty.
+The acquisition introduces real uncertainty.
 IgniteTech acquired Khoros in May 2025 and laid off roughly two-thirds of the Austin office within weeks.
-IgniteTech has announced an AI-first roadmap and committed to the Aurora platform, but the pace of product investment under a "buy, stabilize, and optimize" acquirer remains to be seen.
+IgniteTech has announced an AI-first roadmap and commitment to the Aurora platform, but the pace of product investment under a "buy, stabilize, and optimize" acquirer remains to be seen.

 How does ZoomInfo complement Khoros or Sprinklr?